(214) 390-7947 (Overseas Callers)

 Why must I get travel insurance before beginning my volunteer trip to Kenya?

-IFRE requires all volunteers to purchase health insurance prior to travel.
-This will cover you in the event of injury, illness, and emergency.
+IFRE requires all volunteers to purchase health insurance before travel.
+This will cover you in the event of injury, illness, or emergency.
 Reliable travel insurance is offered by hundreds of travel insurance companies all over the world.
-Just make sure to read all the
+Just make sure to read all the terms and conditions.

 What vaccinations do I need to have prior to the start of my volunteer project?